vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 issues"](best-practices-around-sleep.md#best-practices-during-health-issues)
 for every night where I experienced abdominal discomfort during the day, and for two extra nights.
 In particular, the guidance here sets a time to go to bed about 1.5 hours earlier than otherwise.
+The same guidance also recommends staying in bed a little extra until the 8.5 hours are completed.

+### Extra care with bowel movement

+Even if my bowel movement cycle does not appear to be disrupted, I should still take extra care to make sure I have a full bowel movement.
+This means waiting a little longer in the morning for bowel pressure build-up before going for a bowel movement, and spending a little more time on the bowel movement to increase the chances of a full bowel movement.
+Even if bowel movement cycle isn't the source of the problem, it can compound or exacerbate other issues.

 ### Vegan probiotic yogurt consumption

 With every meal, try to consume something like 1/8 to 1/6 of the 16 oz Kite Hill Greek Style Plant-Based Yogurt, or equivalent for whatever I am consuming.
+(Remember to check for mold carefully before consuming each time, given the mold issues known to happen for vegan probiotic yogurts).
 A rule of thumb is that each serving should have about 1 teaspoon of the yogurt.
 At the end, if I'm burping, the burp should have that yogurt.
 Overall, this will make it so that even if I have some symptoms of excess stomach acid, my discomfort from these